Mini-Mocs, Redford, $42.00

 Few images are more synonymous with Detroit, literally, than its skyline and, figuratively, than the Motown sound.
 Records Redone combines the two in these unique creations.
 A variety of Motown artists are featured, based on the vinyl records available to be repurposed.
 All pre-cut Detroit Skylines will be on a Classic Motown Label, and each measures?10.5" x 12."

-Start their day out thinking about you and their love for Detroit.
+With or without the sunny mug, you can start their day out thinking about their love for you and Detroit.
 No other road defines the essence of the city like Woodward Avenue.
-This Woodward Avenue Blend is roasted to perfection, consistently smooth with just the right amount of smoky balance.
-You can also choose from Detroit Bold's other flavors like: 1701 French Roast, Cafe Signature, Nightmare Black, and a special Christmas Roast just in time for the holidays.
-Also available in single serving versions.
+This namesake blend is roasted to perfection with a slight amount of smoky balance.
+You can also choose from other flavors like: 1701 French Roast, Cafe Signature, Nightmare Black, and a special Christmas Roast just in time for the holidays.
+They are also available in single serving versions.

-Whether your family calls it cornhole, corn toss, bags, baggo, or "that game where you throw stuff," this gift will be a hit for tailgating, picnics, and backyard BBQs.
-Shown here with a one-color design, a wide variety of options are available ranging from plain wood to team names to custom logo options.
+Whether your family calls it cornhole, corn toss, bags, baggo, or that game where you throw stuff, this gift will be a hit for tailgating, picnics, and backyard BBQs.
+Shown here with a football design, a wide variety of options are available ranging from plain wood to team names to custom logo options.
 Bags are also available, and in most cases sold separately.

-One of the nations greatest attractions is right here in Michigan at The Henry Ford.
-Greenfield Village offers a stroll back in time with Model Ts, Thomas Edison's lab, old time baseball, and more.
-Meanwhile inside the Henry Ford Museum, guests can compare presidential limos, stand a foot away from Lincoln's final theater seat, or take a seat in the same bus where Rosa Parks famously took a stand.
+One of the greatest attractions in America is right here in Michigan at The Henry Ford.
+Greenfield Village offers a stroll back in time with Model Ts, the Thomas Edison lab, old time baseball, and more.
+Meanwhile inside the Henry Ford Museum, guests can compare presidential limos, stand a foot away from the Lincoln theater seat, or sit in the same bus where Rosa Parks famously took a stand.
 This is an educational and inspiring gift.
 A Family membership provides free admission to both places for two named adults and all children/grandchildren ages 18 and younger.

 One of the best things any family can enjoy over the holiday season is a trip to the movies.
-MJR Digital Cinemas offer gift cards that can be used for both tickets and concessions in ten different Michigan locations.
-Cards can be purchased in increments of $5-$100, the latter of which is enough to treat a family of four to a movie and some snacks ta boot.
+Emagine offers gift cards that can be used for both tickets and merchandise in eight different Michigan locations with more than 80 screens combined.
+Cards can be purchased in increments of $5-$500.
+A $50 gift card will typically cover four tickets and possibly a snack too!

 Tassier Sugar Bush, Cedarville, $31.25